Rabbit: a journal for nonfiction poetry

 There are presently no open calls for submissions.

 RABBIT is a print journal for nonfiction poetry, based in Melbourne, Australia.
-It was founded by Jessica L. Wilkinson in mid-2011 and is released quarterly.
+It was founded by Jessica L. Wilkinson in mid-2011 and has recently released its 36th issue.

 A pioneer in the field, RABBIT intends to celebrate the potential for poetry to explore and interrogate the boundaries of nonfiction writing.
 RABBIT encourages poets to openly engage with auto/biography, history, politics, economics, mathematics, cultural analysis, science, the environment, and all other aspects of real world experience, recollection and interpretation.